Haleshot/AI-ML-DL-NLP-CV/Best_First_Search_Method_AI/README.md

 state of the agent as input and finds how close the agent is from the goal state.
 Does not always give the best solution, but finds a good solution in a reasonable time.
 It is represented by ℎ(𝑛).

+A.4.2 Best First Search Algorithm
+Steps
+ 1.
+Start with OPEN list (Prioritized list) containing just initial state.
+ 2.
+Create a list called CLOSED (Visited list) i.e., initially empty.
+ 3.
+If the OPEN list is empty search ends unsuccessfully.
+ 4.
+Remove the first node on OPEN list and put this node on CLOSED list.
+ 5.
+If this is a goal node, search ends successfully.
+ 6.
+Generate successors of this node:
+ For each successor :
+◼ (a).
+If it has not been discovered / generated before i.e., it is not on OPEN, evaluate this node by applying the heuristic function, add it to the OPEN and record its parent
+◼ (b).
+If it has been discovered / generated before, change the parent if the new path is better than the previous one
+◼ In that case update the cost of getting to this node and to any successors that this node may already have
+ 7.
+Reorder the list OPEN, according to the heuristic merit  8.
+Go to step 3